Skip to main content

 uses data from the standard reporting APIs to optimize budgets.

-Budgets are calculated at least once daily.
+Budgets are calculated at least twice each day.
+Additionally, budgets are recalculated within 30 minutes of any setting change.
 Updated budgets are sent to Amazon/Walmart in batches every 15 minutes.

 We recommend the following three step approach to setting up budget automation: